Data-drone/spark_data_eng_template/README.md

 ## TODO

+- refactor to clean up the images:
+  - Base images are from https://github.com/Data-drone/docker-spark.git on the 3.1.1-hadoop3.2-rapids branch
+  - Currently moving the Notebook build to this project.

 - Still need to work out why we need to define the ipaddress for HiveMetastore
 - Look into users and permissions
   -- We created a database/schema using jovyan user a table was then written into it using root user.
 After that was not able to access the table